Best Clay Bar

 Think of paint contaminants this way:

 Everywhere in the world there is this thing called air pollution.
 Air pollution can be made up of endless forms of contaminants.
-These contaminants settle onto the surface of your car (as seen in the diagram).
+These contaminants settle onto the surface of your car (as seen in the diagram from above).

 Since not all air born contaminants are created equal, some of these air born contaminants can settle onto your car and etch or bond to the surface of your car paint, glass, chrome, etc.